Justin-Panagos/Lean/README.md

 ## How It Works

-Slate is built around one core idea: **load context late, load it narrow.**
+Lean is built around one core idea: **load context late, load it narrow.**

 Skills only load when triggered.
 Subagents run in isolated context.
 Your main window stays clean.